Quantum-Computing-GP-3/Simulated-Quantum-Computer/README.md

 ```bash
 $ python -m relative.path.to.module
 ```
+Note that you should omit the '.py' extension in this path.

 ## Pydoc
 This project supports documentation in the form of pydoc.
 Every class and method should contain the appropriate docstring in order to make this kind of auto-documentation useful.
 Instructions on how to generate this documentation locally can be found [here](https://www.tutorialspoint.com/documentation-generation-using-the-pydoc-module-in-python#:~:text=You%20can%20access%20the%20interactive,to%20launch%20the%20interactive%20shell).